Last Update: November 25, 2024

 – CONS

-The Horizon T101 is not only our best treadmill with a low step-up height.
-It’s the best walking treadmill option for users with bad knees and everyone else!
-It’s a brilliant budget treadmill with a sturdy design that offers great value for its price.
+The Horizon T101 is a brilliant budget treadmill with a sturdy design that offers great value for its price.
 The performance of a treadmill doesn’t matter if stepping up onto its deck is too much of a challenge.
 The Horizon T101 has a low step-up height, so it should be easier for more users to manage.

 Horizon T101 Treadmill